Coding Schemes with Rate-Limited Feedback that Improve over the Nofeedback Capacity for a Large Class of Broadcast Channels: Introduction

 \section{Introduction}

 For most discrete memoryless broadcast channels (DMBC), it is not known whether feedback can increase the capacity region, even when the feedback links are noise-free and of infinite rate.
 There are some exceptions.
 For {example, for} all physically degraded DMBCs the capacity regions with and without feedback coincide \cite{gamal'78}.
-The first simple example DMBC where (even rate-limited) feedback increases capacity was presented by Dueck \cite{dueck}.
+The first simple example DMBC where feedback increases capacity was presented by Dueck \cite{dueck}.
 His example and coding scheme were generalized by Shayevitz and Wigger \cite{wigger} who proposed a general scheme and achievable region for DMBCs with generalized feedback.
 In the generalized feedback model, the feedback to the transmitter is modeled as an additional output of the DMBC that can depend on the input and the receivers' outputs in an arbitrary manner.
-It has recently been shown \cite{kimchia} that the Shayevitz-Wigger scheme for generalized feedback includes as special cases the two-user schemes by Wang \cite{wang}, by Georgiadis and Tassiulas \cite{greek}, and by Maddah-Ali and Tse \cite{maddah}, which achieve the capacity region and the degrees of freedom region of their respective channels. {Further, the Shayevitz-Wigger scheme also includes the schemes in \cite{ChenEliaAxiv}, \cite{YangGesbert}, \cite{Tandon'13} and \cite{Gou'12} for setups with imperfect (rate-limited) delayed channel state-information (CSI) at the transmitter.
-(A more detailed discussion of these connections is provided at the end of Section~\ref{sec:prevfb}.)}

-Other achievable regions for general DMBCs with perfect or noisy feedback have been proposed by Kramer \cite{kramer} and by Venkataramanan and Pradhan \cite{venkataramananpradhan11}.
-Kramer's achievable region {can be used to show} that feedback improves capacity for some specific \emph{binary symmetric BC} (BSBC). {Comparing the general achievable regions in \cite{wigger, kramer, venkataramananpradhan11} to each other is hard because of their complex form which involves several auxiliary random variables.}
+Other achievable regions for general DMBCs with perfect or noisy feedback have been proposed by Kramer \cite{kramer'03} and by Venkataramanan and Pradhan \cite{venkataramananpradhan11}.
+Kramer's achievable region {can be used to show} that feedback improves capacity for some specific \emph{binary symmetric BCs} (BSBC). {Comparing the general achievable regions in \cite{wigger, kramer'03, venkataramananpradhan11} to each other is hard because of their complex form which involves several auxiliary random variables.}

-A different line of works has concentrated on the memoryless {Gaussian} broadcast channel (BC) \cite{OZAROW-LEUNG, Wu05,Elia04,minero,belhadj'14, bhaskaran, wigger'14,wuminerowigger14}.
-The best achievable region when the noises at the two receivers are independent is given in \cite{belhadj'14} and is based on a MAC-BC duality approach.
+A different line of works has concentrated on the memoryless {Gaussian} broadcast channel (BC) \cite{ozarow'84, Wu05,Elia04,minero,belhadj'14, bhaskaran, wigger'14, BenyishaiShayevitz, pillai,wuminerowigger14}.
+The best achievable region for perfect feedback and when the noises at the two receivers are independent is given in \cite{belhadj'14} and is based on a MAC-BC duality approach.
 In \cite{wigger'14}, the asymptotic high-SNR sum-capacity for arbitrary noise correlation is derived.